reis-r/Operationalizing-Machine-Learning/README.md

 ![Swagger running on localhost](https://raw.githubusercontent.com/reis-r/Operationalizing-Machine-Learning/master/screenshots/swagger.PNG)
 ![Swagger showing the API documentation](https://raw.githubusercontent.com/reis-r/Operationalizing-Machine-Learning/master/screenshots/swagger_methods.PNG)

 The code for the Swagger deployment can be found [here](https://github.com/reis-r/Operationalizing-Machine-Learning/tree/master/code/swagger).
-It consists of a shell script file to start the docker container and a Python script that will expose our swagger.json to the docker container.
+It consists of a shell script file to start the Docker container and a Python script that will expose our swagger.json to the Docker container.

 ### Consume the model endpoint
 Now that the application is deployed, it's time to consume it.
-For this a script called [endpoint.py](https://github.com/reis-r/Operationalizing-Machine-Learning/blob/master/code/endpoint.py) was used.
+For this, a script called [endpoint.py](https://github.com/reis-r/Operationalizing-Machine-Learning/blob/master/code/endpoint.py) was used.
 It calls the deployed model with the Python requests library, using the authentication key and the data to be classified.
 As a result, we get back the predictions, as expected.

 ![The script endpoint.py running](https://raw.githubusercontent.com/reis-r/Operationalizing-Machine-Learning/master/screenshots/endpoint_python_script_working.PNG)

 ### Benchmark the model using Apache Benchmark
 It's important to load-test the model so that performance problems can be detected.
-For that we used the script [benchmark.sh](https://github.com/reis-r/Operationalizing-Machine-Learning/blob/master/code/benchmark.sh).
+For that, we used the script [benchmark.sh](https://github.com/reis-r/Operationalizing-Machine-Learning/blob/master/code/benchmark.sh).
 It will use Apache Benchmark to make calls to the deployed service and measure the performance.

 ![Apache Benchmark running](https://raw.githubusercontent.com/reis-r/Operationalizing-Machine-Learning/master/screenshots/apache_benchmark_running.PNG)

 We se that the longest requests took about 3399 ms, which is fast enough and far from the default timeout of 60 seconds for scoring on Azure.

 ### Create, Publish and Consume a Pipeline
-In this step, we create a full pipeline for an AutoML project, to showcase working with Azure ML with continuous integration and continuous delivery.
-The whole process is done via SDK using a [Jupyter Notebook](https://github.com/reis-r/Operationalizing-Machine-Learning/blob/master/code/aml-pipelines-with-automated-machine-learning-step.ipynb) in an reproductible way.
+In this step, we create a full pipeline for an AutoML project, to display working with Azure ML with continuous integration and continuous delivery.
+The whole process is done via SDK using a [Jupyter Notebook](https://github.com/reis-r/Operationalizing-Machine-Learning/blob/master/code/aml-pipelines-with-automated-machine-learning-step.ipynb) in a reproducible way.

 ![Pipeline graph](https://raw.githubusercontent.com/reis-r/Operationalizing-Machine-Learning/master/screenshots/pipeline_graph.png)